 - 2.3.1 Crowhurst primarily lies along a single road going from the A2690 Queensway bypass of St Leonards to the A2100 at Telham, near Battle.
 There are a few branching cul-de sacs and one road towards the neighbouring village of Catsfield, through Henley Down.
 Until recently, there were no other roads in the Parish.
 Then, in late 2015, the new Combe Valley Way was opened.
 This was built to relieve pressure on the A259 coast road running from Hastings to Bexhill and runs between the A2690 Queensway and the A259 in Bexhill.
 There have been complaints about increased noise levels and litter from the new road. - 2.3.2 Crowhurst has a train station which is on the main-line from Hastings to London.
 This station was built when a branch line to Bexhill was opened in 1902.
 The branch line was closed in the 1960s but the station has remained open, albeit in a smaller capacity.
 Times to London are around 1 1/2hrs which makes Crowhurst convenient for commuting.
-However the main access to the station is up a long hill with no pavements and quite a lot of on-street parking which currently is free, while the station car park is metered.
+However, access to the station for commuters is up a long, narrow hill with no pavements and car parking at the station is charged for, whereas on-street parking nearby is not.
+Consequently, there are issues with commuter traffic and parking congestion.

 - 2.3.3 There is no public bus route as such in the village.
-Once a week, a bus goes to Tesco and back, and there is the school bus that goes to Claverham Community college. - 2.3.4 Possibly due to the lack of other public transport, Crowhurst has a higher than average number of households with 2 or more cars (57% compared to the Rother average of 37%).
-Parking provision (or current lack in some places) was cited as an important concern to residents in surveys. - 2.3.5 Pavements and road safety were also highlighted as important during surveys and public feedback.
+Once a week, a bus goes to Tesco and back, and there is the school bus that goes to Claverham Community college. - 2.3.4 Possibly due to the lack of other public transport, Crowhurst has a higher than average number of households with 2 or more cars (57% compared to the Rother average of 37%).Parking provision (or current lack in some places) was cited as an important concern to residents in surveys. - 2.3.5 Pavements and road safety were also highlighted as important during surveys and public feedback.